 You can take younger children to most places in the Chobe River area in Botswana as most accommodation is outside the national park and you have daily activities into the park.
 This is your safest bet in Botswana.
-For hotel-style accommodation, try Chobe Safari and Bush Lodge in Kasane (book in advance for any chance to get into this old favourite) or, for a more upmarket experience, Chobe Game Lodge inside the park.
+In Kasane and Kazugunla town we recommend The Old House, Chobe Bakwena and Chobe River Lodge.
+If you prefer larger hotel s then go for Chobe Bush or Chobe Safari Lodge.

 For more of a bush feel, consider Chobe Elephant Camp and Tlouwana Camp.
-Not only do these properties both have family accommodation, they also take young children and allow them on activities (may charge a private activity fee).
+Not only do these properties both have family accommodation, they also take young children and allow them on activities (charge a private activity fee).

 The Okavango and Linyanti-Savute areas get a little trickier.
-Many camps in the Khwai area of the Delta accept younger children including Sango, Machaba, Khwai Guesthouse and Khwai Bush Camp.
+Many camps in the Khwai area of the Delta accept younger children including Sango, Machaba, Khwai Guesthouse (two new family units with 2 bedrooms with ensuite each), Khwai Bush Camp and Khwai Leadwood (the latest addition to the Khwai offering with beautiful family units).
 In the Linyanti and Savute we have Linyanti Ebony Camp, Ghoha Hills and Nogatsaa that welcome children over two years old.
 Other opportunities are available if you book sole use of camp, which can be pretty expensive but worth it if you are a large group.

 The semi-desert camps in the Kalahari area and Makgadikgadi/Nxai Pan National Parks are great for families, with camps like Planet Baobab and Boteti River Lodge offering an affordable experience for all ages.

 The Victoria Falls area on both the Zimbabwean and Zambian sides is perfect for family travel with so much to do for all ages.
 There is a wide range of hotels, guesthouses and camps that pretty much all take children of all ages and it is just a matter of location, how much you would like to spend and which inclusions you prefer.
-Special mentions with family units include Lokuthula Lodges, Victoria Falls Safari Suites, Waterberry Farmhouse and Chundukwa Cottage.
+Special mentions with family units include Victoria Falls River Lodge, The Old Drift, Chundu Island on the Zimbabwe side and Waterberry Farmhouse and Chundukwa Cottage on the Zambian side.

-The Hwange area in Zimbabwe has many options for younger children including the more affordable Sable Sands, Miombo and Robin’s Camp on the outskirts of the park, and then Somalisa Acacia and Tom’s Little Hide and the Private Hide in the park.
+The Hwange area in Zimbabwe has many options for younger children including Somalisa, Deteema, Bumbusi and Tom’s Little Hide and the Private Hide inside the park.

 South Luangwa has a range of camps in the Mfuwe area that accept children of all ages, such as Flat Dogs, Track and Trail, Mfuwe Lodge, and Robin’s House.
 Activities will be moderated depending on children’s ages, particularly no guided walks will be permitted.